-Provide a broad statement that conveys the intent to change, reduce, or eliminate the described problem.
+Provide a broad statement that conveys the intent to change, reduce or eliminate the described problem.
 Outline the specific goal(s) of the proposed project.
-The goal(s) must be clearly defined, dynamic, realistic, and attainable and should adhere to the purpose area(s).
+The goal(s) must be clearly defined, dynamic, realistic and attainable and should adhere to the purpose area(s).
+Goals should, whenever possible, contain model and best practice program approaches.

-• Objectives
+Objectives